 How involved is your customer?

-Depicted above is a model of the stages in the consumer decision making process that consumers follow while buying either products or services.
+Depicted below is a model of the stages in the consumer decision making process that consumers follow while buying either products or services.
 When buying either products or services, consumers are influenced by a variety of factors.
 Depending on a consumer’s experience and knowledge, some consumers may be able to make quick purchase decisions while other consumers may want to get more information and be more involved in the decision process before making a purchase.
 The level of involvement reflects how personally important the product or service to be purchased is to the consumer, how interested the consumer is in consuming a product and how much information he wants before making a purchase decision.
 While making such purchases, consumers display high or low involvement.
 It is important to know that such involvement encompasses not only the product or service to be purchased but the actual buying process per se as well.

 Involvement around products

 High-involvement products are those that represents the consumer’s finances, personality, status and supporting lifestyle; for example, buying a house.
 These products represent a mix of rational as well asemotional motivators that contribute to a purchase.

 1. High price: Where the price of the products are high consumers display high involvement.
 An example, could be buying a designer product or a car.

 2. Major differences between alternatives: High involvement is caused when the consumer notices major differences between alternatives.
 For example, Android phones and a Windows phones.
 Consumers spend more time to evaluate the difference to arrive at the right decision.